ATORVASTATIN CALCIUM- atorvastatin calcium tablet, film coated

 Combination of Protease Inhibitors

-Atorvastatin AUC was significantly increased with concomitant administration of atorvastatin calcium tablets with several combinations of HIV protease inhibitors, as well as with the hepatitis C protease inhibitor telaprevir, compared to that of atorvastatin calcium tablets alone [see Clinical Pharmacology (12.3)].
-Therefore, in patients taking the HIV protease inhibitor tipranavir plus ritonavir, or the hepatitis C protease inhibitor telaprevir, concomitant use of atorvastatin calcium tablets should be avoided.
-In patients taking the HIV protease inhibitor lopinavir plus ritonavir, caution should be used when prescribing atorvastatin calcium tablets and the lowest dose necessary should be used.
-In patients taking the HIV protease inhibitors saquinavir plus ritonavir, darunavir plus ritonavir, fosamprenavir, or fosamprenavir plus ritonavir, the dose of atorvastatin calcium tablets should not exceed 20 mg and should be used with caution [see Dosage and Administration (2.6) and Warnings and Precautions (5.1)].
-In patients taking the HIV protease inhibitor nelfinavir or the hepatitis C protease inhibitor boceprevir, the dose of atorvastatin calcium tablets should not exceed 40 mg and close clinical monitoring is recommended.
+Atorvastatin AUC was significantly increased with concomitant administration of atorvastatin calcium tablets with several combinations of protease inhibitors [see Clinical Pharmacology (12.3)].
+In patients taking tipranavir plus ritonavir or glecaprevir plus pibrentasvir, concomitant use of atorvastatin calcium tablets should be avoided.
+In patients taking lopinavir plus ritonavir, or simeprevir, use the lowest necessary atorvastatin calcium tablets dose.
+In patients taking saquinavir plus ritonavir, darunavir plus ritonavir, fosamprenavir, fosamprenavir plus ritonavir, or elbasvir plus grazoprevir, the dose of atorvastatin calcium tablets should not exceed 20 mg.
+In patients taking nelfinavir the dose of atorvastatin calcium tablets should not exceed 40 mg and close clinical monitoring is recommended [see Dosage and Administration (2.6) and Warnings and Precautions (5.1)].

 Atorvastatin AUC was significantly increased with concomitant administration of atorvastatin calcium tablets 40 mg and itraconazole 200 mg [see Clinical Pharmacology (12.3)].
 Therefore, in patients taking itraconazole, caution should be used when the atorvastatin dose exceeds 20 mg [see Dosage and Administration (2.6) and Warnings and Precautions (5.1)].